 6. If you pick a cruise that has special days like Pirate Day or Star Wars Day, pack costumes.
 People on Disney cruises are like total Disney geeks (including myself) and they get decked out (cruise puns!!).
 I wore a dinky Star Wars t-shirt from Tarjay, and I was one of the lamest people on the ship (technically I was already one of the lamest people on the ship before Star Wars Day).
 Plus, I’m pretty sure Zoey was picked to do Jedi training because she was dressed up.
 And that made schlepping her giant Padmé mask in the suitcase worth it.
 Kind of.

 8. Okay, guess what my favorite thing about this cruise was?
-No, not the piña coladas, not the all-you-can-eat meals, not the HUGE-ASS waterslide that totally rocked.
+No, not the piña coladas, not the all-you-can-eat meals, not the HUGE waterslide that totally rocked.
 It’s that it was a DISNEY cruise, so if my kid threw a tantrum and laid (lied??? lay???) down in the middle of the hallway floor, people just stepped over him and continued on their way.
-Yo, Disney, here’s your new tagline: where a kid can be a douchenugget and no one gives a crap.
+Yo, Disney, here’s your new tagline: where a kid can throw a tantrum and no one gives a hoot.
 It’s for sale if you want it!

 So yeah, there are like a boatload of other things I can tell you about (mostly awesome), but my fingers are tired and I’m still going through piña colada withdrawal so I need to take it easy.
 If you are a Disney cruise savant and have any good thoughts to add, feel free to leave them in the comments because chances are, you’re totally smarter than I am.
 And if you liked this, please don’t forget to like and share it!
 Thank you and bon voyage!!